zwindler/gocastle/README.md

 This way I can give additionnal information in the log entries on NPC remaining health.

+the last thing I need to do is to remove the NPC from NPCList.List once he/she/it is dead, and remove the CanvasImage.

 ## 2023-07-18

 Today I started by doing to cleanup of the stats system.
 I moved the CharacterStats initialization in the model package instead of the newgame screen.
 I also switch all the stats from float64 (from the sliders) to int because all the characteristics will always be positive integers.